 - Genevieve LeBaron & Andreas Rümkorf (2017) ‘Steering CSR Through Home State Regulation: A Comparison of the Impact of the UK Bribery Act and Modern Slavery Act on Global Supply Chain Governance.’
 Global Policy Journal 8(3): 15-28.

 - Genevieve LeBaron & Jane Lister (2015) ‘Benchmarking Global Supply Chains: The Power of the ‘Ethical Audit’ Regime.’
 Review of International Studies 41(5):905-924.

 - Genevieve LeBaron (2015) ‘Unfree Labour Beyond Binaries: Hierarchy, Insecurity, and Labor Market Restructuring.’
 International Feminist Journal of Politics 17(1): 1-19.

-- Genevieve LeBaron (2014).
-‘Subcontracting is Not Illegal, But is it Unethical?
-Business Ethics, Forced Labor, and Economic Success.’
+- Genevieve LeBaron (2014) ‘Subcontracting is not Illegal, but is it Unethical?
+Business Ethics, Forced Labour, and Economic Success.’
 Brown Journal of World Affairs 20(2): 237-249.

-- Genevieve LeBaron & Alison J Ayers (2013) ‘The Rise of a ‘New Slavery’?
+- Genevieve LeBaron & Alison J. Ayers (2013) ‘The Rise of a ‘New Slavery’?
 Understanding African Unfree Labour Through Neoliberalism.’
 Third World Quarterly 34(5): 873-892.

-- Genevieve LeBaron (2010).
-‘The Political Economy of the Household: Neoliberal Restructuring, Enclosures, and Daily Life.’
+- Genevieve LeBaron (2010) ‘The Political Economy of the Household: Neoliberal Restructuring, Enclosures, and Daily Life.’
 Review of International Political Economy 17(5): 889-912.